-For starters, chapters and verses hide the natural structures of books, which the authors designed to convey meaning through how they were structured.
+For starters, many of the biblical authors intentionally conveyed meaning through how they structured books, and we miss that natural structuring with a uniform chapter-based scheme.
 Matthew’s gospel, for example, does not have 28 chapters.
 It has 5 natural sections, which Matthew intentionally crafted to show his Jewish audience that the gospel of Jesus was a new Torah.
 The Torah of course has 5 books.

 The book of Acts has 6 natural sections, each of which ends with some iteration of the phrase, “…and the word of the Lord continued to spread and flourish.”
-The number 6 in the Bible represents incompleteness or imperfection, and is always in striving toward the number 7, the number of completeness.
-The author of Acts intentionally created it with 6 sections to signify that the work of spreading the gospel is incomplete.
-It is the responsibility of those following the acts of the apostles – followers of Jesus in future generations – to be the 7th “section” of Acts and bring it to completion.
-If we read Acts in a chapter-and-verse Bible, these natural sections and the powerful meaning behind them are covered up by an artificial structure imposed on the text.
+The number 6 in the Bible represents incompleteness or imperfection, and is always in striving toward 7, the number of completeness.
+The book is crafted with 6 sections to signify that the work of spreading the gospel is incomplete.
+It is the responsibility of those following the acts of the apostles – followers of Jesus in future generations – to be the 7th “section” of Acts.

 Chapters and verses also make it much more difficult to follow an author’s thought process.
 Many of us see chapter breaks as good stopping points in our reading.
-It makes sense – when we read any other book the end of a chapter often signals a good place to stop.
-Bible chapters, however, often begin and end before the author has finished his thought.
-In fact, the very first chapter break in the Bible at Genesis 2 comes three verses before the finish of the opening song of Creation!
+It makes sense – when we read a biography or a novel the end of a chapter often signals a good place to stop.
+Bible chapters, however, are often totally ignorant of the story’s plot or the author’s thought process.
+In fact, the very first chapter break in the Bible at Genesis 2 comes three verses before the end of the opening song of Creation!

-Finally, chapters and verses make it all too easy to grasp onto tiny Scripture nuggets and use them for our own purposes without considering the wider context of those nuggets.
-Philippians 4:13, for example, is less about us accomplishing all things and more about us enduring whatever setbacks and failures we may experience.
-We only understand this if we read what Paul has written around that verse.
-Many people also craft entire theologies and worldviews around a set of verses that seem to support what they believe.
-Yet often those verses mean something very different when read in context.
+Finally, chapters and verses make it all too easy to grasp onto tiny Scripture nuggets and use them for our own purposes without considering the wider context.
+How often do we see Philippians 4:13, Jeremiah 29:11, and many others displayed in cute social media memes, completely misused and out of context?
+Many people craft entire theologies and worldviews around a set of verses that seem to support what they believe.